torchbox/vagrant-thumbor-base/README.md

 A Vagrant box based on Ubuntu precise32, running [thumbor](https://github.com/globocom/thumbor) built from the officially supported aptitude PPA.

-By default the box is configured to run four instances of thumbor, loaded balanced by nginx, with a redis storage backend.
+By default the box is configured to run four instances of thumbor, load balanced by nginx and a redis storage backend.

 Configuration
 -------------